- June 7, 2020

 Part 2: Essay

 Michigan Ross is a place where people from all backgrounds with different career goals can thrive.
-Please share your short-term career goal.
-Why is this the right choice for you?
+What is your short-term career goal and why?

 Ross will continue to ask only about the short-term career goal after making the shift a year ago to remove the long term career goal, giving you the opportunity to share more about your background and the motivation that is driving this goal.